-Books on the Blog: The Cheshire Cheese Cat
+Books on the Blog: Moo: a novel

 owing an author’s craft structure and word use.
 But I also want a book urging readers to move beyond the story in search of answers to questions about the places, events and people within the pages of the book.
 Could the characters be based on real life people?
 Could I visit the places cited in the book online or in person?
 Did the events and daily living of the time period really happen?
 I want to show young writers how an author can weave snippets of fact into a satisfying fiction tale.
 In short I want to multi-purpose the book.
 I found this unique package in The Cheshire Cheese Cat :A Dickens of a Tale by Carmen Agra Deedy and Randall Wright.